phillipecardenuto/rsiil/README.md

 ### Citation

-The dataset is distributed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en)
+The dataset is distributed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en) license.

-If you use any of this content for research purpose, please cite:
+If you use any content from this repository, please cite:

 ```tex
  @article{cardenuto_2022,